If your company is enrolled as a(n):

 Employment agencies and consulting firms that wish to employ F-1 OPT students who seek the extension must be enrolled in E-Verify.
 Third parties contracting with the agency or firm for which the student is providing services need not be enrolled.

-Many states require employers to disclose E-Verify case information to state auditors as proof of compliance with state laws requiring use of E-Verify as a condition of state business licensing.
-Employers and their E-Verify Employer Agents who enroll in E-Verify to comply with state law are authorized by the Department of Homeland Security (DHS) to provide certain E-Verify information to authorized state officials, DHS, IER and their contractors.
-This permission allows employers to comply with state laws as well as the E-Verify Memorandum of Understanding, which only allows dissemination of certain E-Verify information when it is authorized in advance by SSA or DHS for legitimate purposes.
+Many states require employers to disclose E-Verify case information to state officials as proof of compliance with state laws requiring use of E-Verify as a condition of state business licensing.
+Employers and their E-Verify Employer Agents who enroll in E-Verify to comply with state law are authorized by the Department of Homeland Security (DHS) to provide certain E-Verify information to authorized state officials, DHS, Immigrant and Employee Rights section (IER) and their contractors.
+This permission allows employers to comply with state laws as well as the E-Verify Memorandum of Understanding, which only allows dissemination of certain E-Verify information when it is authorized in advance by Social Security Administration (SSA) or DHS for legitimate purposes.

 The E-Verify Quick Audit Report was designed to satisfy requirements that employers report their E-Verify activity to authorized Federal, state, and local government agencies.